What Insurance Do Photographers Need?

 Do You Need Camera Insurance?

 Not everyone needs camera insurance.
-For example, if you have a relatively inexpensive camera then you are probably better off not insuring it for use outside the home, as it would most likely work out cheaper just to repair or replace it yourself in the event that it was damaged or lost.
+For example, if you have a relatively inexpensive camera then you are probably better off not insuring it for use outside the home, as it would be cheaper to repair or replace it if your camera was ever damaged, lost or stolen.

-If you keep your camera inside your home and don’t use it outside very often, then you should already receive adequate coverage from your homeowners insurance policy as most policies do not have a dollar limit on camera claims.
+If you keep your camera inside your home, and don’t use it outside very often, you should already be receiving adequate coverage from your existing homeowners policy anyway, as most policies do not have a dollar limit on camera claims.

-If you own an expensive camera but you wouldn’t want to replace it if lost because you wouldn’t use it again, then there would also be little point in insuring it.
+Furthermore, if you own an expensive camera, but you wouldn’t want to replace it because you wouldn’t use it again, then again there be little point in insuring it.

-If you have an expensive specialist camera that you use frequently and would like to protect it against uninsured losses, then it is advisable to take out extended insurance coverage for your camera as your basic homeowners insurance policy is unlikely to provide you with the level of coverage that you need.
+If you have an expensive specialist camera that you use frequently, and would like to protect it against uninsured losses, then it’s advisable to take out extended coverage for your camera as your basic homeowners insurance policy is unlikely to provide the level of coverage you need.

-There are two main ways in which you can insure your camera.
-The first involves specifically insuring your camera by listing it in your homeowners insurance policy.
-This is also called scheduling.
+There are two main ways in which you can insure your high value camera.
+The first involves specifically listing it in your under home insurance policy, which is also called “scheduling”.

 The other option would be to take out special perils coverage.
 This will not only protect your camera against virtually all forms of loss or damage, but will also cover all your personal property as well.

 Both of these strategies will insure your camera against all forms of accidental damage.
-The only exception to this will be any exclusions which are specifically mentioned in your policy terms.
+The only exception to this will be any exclusions which are specifically mentioned in the terms and conditions of your policy agreement.

-When you list your camera as a specific item under your insurance policy, make sure that you insure it for the new replacement cost rather than the used replacement cost.
+When you list your camera as a specific item under your policy, however, you should make sure that you insure it for the new replacement cost rather than the used replacement cost.
 This will give you greater compensation in the event that you need to make a claim to your insurer.

-Also, if you are using your camera for business purposes, you must add an endorsement in your camera insurance policy stating that it is going to be used for business purposes, otherwise you may find that any claim you make will be denied.
+Also, if you are using your camera for business purposes, you must add an endorsement in your camera insurance policy which states that it’s going to be used for business purposes.
+Otherwise, you may find that any claim you make will be denied.

 However, this doesn’t necessarily mean that your photographic equipment cannot be fully protected under an amateur policy, as it is usually possible to insure yourself against extra risks by adding them onto your policy as an option.

-When insuring your camera however, it is important that you let your insurance company know exactly what type of camera you own and any other additional equipment you have which you would like insured.
+When insuring your camera, however, it’s important that you let your insurance company know exactly what type of camera you own and any other additional equipment you have which you would like insured.

 You should therefore provide your insurance company with details on the following if requested: